TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 ----

 The base is the base domain to run a site on.
 It either accepts a fully qualified URL or a relative segment "/" to react to any domain name.
-It is possible to set a site base prefix to just "/site1" and "/site2" or "www.mydomain.com" instead of entering a full URI.
+It is possible to set a site base prefix to just :samp:`/site1`, :samp:`/site2` or even :samp:`example.com` instead of entering a full URI.

-This allows to have a Site base e.g. www.mydomain.com to be detected with http and https protocols, although it is recommended to do a HTTP to
+This allows to have a Site base e.g. :samp:`example.com` to be detected with http and https protocols, although it is recommended to do a HTTP to
 HTTPS redirect either on the webserver level, via a .htaccess rewrite rule, or by adding a redirect in TYPO3.

 .. note::
   Please note that this flexibility will introduce side-effects when having multiple sites with mixed configuration settings as Site base:

   + Site 1: /mysite/
-  + Site 2: www.mydomain.com
+  + Site 2: example.com

-  will be unspecific when detecting a URL like www.mydomain.com/mysite/ and can lead to side-effects.
+  will be unspecific when detecting a URL like :samp:`example.com/mysite/` and can lead to side-effects.

   In this case, it is necessary by the Site Administrator to define unique Site base prefixes.